Jenn-jaee/Kudos_Board/README.md

 ### Shout out

 Big shout out to the entire support system—my TA, my instructors.
-A special thanks to Erika, Ebony and Virsaya, who helped me debug a tricky backend routing issue and encouraged me not to give up when things felt overwhelming.
+A special thanks to Erika, Ebony and Virsaviya, who helped me debug a tricky backend routing issue and encouraged me not to give up when things felt overwhelming.